José Luis Sierra (footballer, born 1997)

-José Luis Sierra Cabrera (born 24 June 1997) is a Chilean footballer who plays for Chilean Primera División side Unión Española.
+José Luis Sierra Cabrera (born 24 June 1997) is a Chilean former footballer who played as a forward.

 Club career

 On 21 January 2020, he signed a two-year contract with Italian third-tier Serie C club Bisceglie.

 On April 29, 2021, he joined Chilean Segunda División side Deportes Colina.

+After the 2022 season with Unión Española, he retired from professional football at the age of twenty-five, joining the amateur club La Masía from Estadio Español based in Las Condes, Santiago.

 International career

 He represented Chile U20 at two South American Youth Football Championships: 2015 in Uruguay and 2017 in Ecuador.

 Personal life

 He is the son of the former Chilean international footballer José Luis Sierra.

+His paternal grandparents, Domingo Sierra and Pilar Pando, are Spanish immigrants in Chile of Galician and Asturian origin, respectively.

+Belonging to a football family, his grandfather was a director of Unión Española and his great-great-uncle, Félix Cantín, was a doctor and midfielder of Unión Deportiva Española from 1928 to 1932.

+His cousin, Benjamín Sierra, who is also the nephew of the football manager Sebastián Miranda, plays at the Spanish Kings League.